johndstein/bible/ephesians.md

 ## Chapter One

 This letter is from Paul.
-God made me an official emisary of his chosen king, Jesus.
+God made me an official emisary of his chosen king Jesus.

-To the holy people in Ephesus who are faithful to Jesus God's chosen king.
+To those in Ephesus who are set apart and faithful to Jesus God's chosen king.

 We pray that God our father and Jesus God's chosen king will